joortcom/DDIFI/README.md

-# DDIFI: a new design pattern that solved the diamond problem of multiple inheritance
+# Stop inheriting data fields!
+DDIFI: a new design pattern that solved the diamond problem of multiple inheritance
 **The diamond problem solved**!
 Using virtual property to decouple the **data** dependency of the subclass on the superclass, as a **clean** and **general** solution to multiple